 Companies proposals and comments already in line with the conclusions of the last e-mail discussion are not reported in the document.
 Potential agreements are proposed in the corresponding sub-sections of each section.

 The top priority for the next meeting is to reach consensus on SLS parameters and assumptions for calibration (i.e. on the first four proposals).

+The proposals updated based on offline discussions are summarized in the conclusion section.

 Discussion on System Level Simulation assumptions.